YRZiTO/OnlineShop-Client-Server/README.md

 # Server Side:
 - A console application, which it prints each response to the output window before sending back to the client side
 - When it first runs, five per-defined products with random quantities (1-3) are initialized.
-Hence, products are the same every time the server starts, and the quantities for each product are randomized.
+Hence, products are the same every time the server starts, and the quantities for each product is randomized.
 - Three accounts are created, each account has an account number and a user name.
 - When the server is active, it stores ordering information to **ConcurrentDictionary**.
 And, the server does not store the ordering information to the local system, so once the server is shutdown, all information are disposed.
 - Server sends back appropriate response depending on the client’s command.
 (The list of protocols is below)